influxdata/influxdb-client-js/influxdb-client-apis.authorizationupdaterequest.status.md

 ## AuthorizationUpdateRequest.status property

-If inactive the token is inactive and requests using the token will be rejected.
+Status of the token.
+If `inactive`<!-- -->, requests using the token will be rejected.

 <b>Signature:</b>